thegrill/grill/grill/views/README.md

 #### Houdini

-Either the `Grill` houdini shelf or executing the following python code launches the editor:
+Available from the `Grill` menu or the following python code:

 ```python
 from grill.views import houdini